email@example.com / (213) 740-2845 / AHF B55K

 2000 B.S., Earth and Marine Sciences, Hanyang University, Korea

-Dr. Lee is a Lecturer of Spatial Sciences Institute (SSI) in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California where he teaches courses, supervises graduate students, serves as a committee member for Geographic Information Science & Technology (GIST) Master students as well as mentors undergraduate students.
-Since earning his doctoral degree in Geography (2012) from the University of Southern California, he has been an active and engaged faculty member as a lecturer with SSI.
+Dr. Lee is a Lecturer of Spatial Sciences Institute in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California where he teaches in USC Spatial graduate and undergraduate programs, serves as a committee member for Geographic Information Science & Technology (GIST) Master student theses, and directs undergraduate student research.

 His teaching philosophy is to develop spatial thinkers who understand geographic information science so that they can deploy that understanding through various technologies in the disciplines and domains of their choice.
-Dr. Lee has taught and currently teach courses for the online Geographic Information Science and Technology (GIST) Graduate Programs, the residential Master of Science in Spatial Informatics (SPIF) Program, and the online GeoHealth track in the Keck School of Medicine’s Master of Public Health Program.
-He has been teaching in the SSI undergraduate programs, as well.
-As an instructor in these various courses, his responsibilities are contributing to curricular design, developing course materials, leading on-line and off-line meetings, creating and grading assignments, and communicating with students.
+Dr. Lee has taught and currently teach courses for the online GIST Graduate Programs, the residential Master of Science in Spatial Informatics (SPIF) Program, and the online GeoHealth track in the Keck School of Medicine’s Master of Public Health Program.
+He also teaches USC Spatial courses offered in the General Education program and in the B.S. in GeoDesign program.

-Over the past decade Dr. Lee has pursued practice, research, and teaching that spans the implementation and development of assessing ecosystem values.
-His original research integrates spatial approaches in addressing questions of the interaction between humans and the environment using geospatial technologies such as Geographic Information Systems, Remote Sensing, and Global Positioning System.
-In addition, he has been pursuing a continued learning process to expand his knowledge as a research scholar.
+Over the past decade Dr. Lee has pursued research that spans the implementation and development of assessing ecosystem values.
+His research integrates spatial approaches in addressing questions of the interaction between humans and the environment using geospatial technologies such as Geographic Information Systems (GIS), remote sensing, and Global Positioning System (GPS).